krarrobo1/pnpm-demo/README.md

 # PNPM demo

-This project demonstrate the setup of pnpm workspace feature.
+This project demonstrate the setup of pnpm workspaces feature.

 It has an admin and client app built in React and shares code through `shared` directory.